 FIRST – make sure you are killing the RIGHT bugs.

-Update 19Nov2014: One of our members who initially reported finding Brown Marmorated Stink Bugs in her garden several months ago, destroyed all but one of them.
+In November 2014, one of our members who initially reported finding Brown Marmorated Stink Bugs in her garden several months ago, destroyed all but one of them.
 The survivor is still alive after spending the last several months inside a plastic zip loc bag, so, they are tough!

 Another member reported finding dozens of them between two storm windows at a local hotel in a south facing room during the recent sub-freezing weather; she flushed them down the commode.